-The Company's financial instruments recognized on the consolidated statements of financial position consist of cash, other receivables, accounts payable and accrued liabilities, deferred government grants and license fee payable.
-The fair value of these instruments, approximate their carry values due to their short-term maturity.
+The Company's financial instruments recognized on the consolidated statements of financial position consist of cash, government grant receivable, other receivables, and accounts payable and accrued liabilities.
+The fair value of these instruments, approximate their carrying values due to their short-term maturity.